ani-here/ani-here/README.md

-# Hi, I'm Anirudhan R
+# This is Anirudhan R

-### Welcome to my GitHub profile!
-I'm currently a 3rd-year student pursuing an **Integrated M.Sc. in Theoretical Computer Science** at PSG College of Technology.
+### I'm currently a 3rd-year student pursuing an **Integrated M.Sc. in Theoretical Computer Science** at PSG College of Technology.
 ---

 ## 🌟 About Me